The Quest, The Race, The Grind

 From this we can see that H3 provides innovators with leverage not present in the other horizons; namely, they can choose when to start the Race.
 Initiatives that receive growth financing from the outset effectively skip H3 entirely and proceed immediately to H2, starting the Race.
 However, if innovators instead raise small amounts they keep expectations consistent with their exploratory mission.
 Accordingly, H3 innovators should raise as little as necessary, not as much as possible.
 Keeping H3 funding small gives the innovator the opportunity to learn more about those assumptions’ veracity before committing to a larger-scale growth investment.
 This perfectly describes an existing financing instrument known as options.

 Options are the right, but not the obligation, to make a transaction in the future at a price set in the present.
 They delay investment decisions until more is known about the market, reducing risk when facing uncertainty.
 An option’s value comes from the ability to decide itself, rather than from the results of the decision.
-So unlike H2 investments which must produce growth to be valuable, H3 investments must simply provide options—even if the eventual conclusion is “no, do not exercise”—which is precisely the point of exploration.
+So unlike H2 investments which must produce growth to be valuable, H3 investments must simply provide options for future action.
+These investments are a fraction of equivalent H2 investments and have value even if the eventual decision is to not enter the Race because the certainty of winning is too low.
 In this very real way, Innovation is an Option.

-Pointedly, most corporate innovation does not follow the option model; instead, growth funding is approved based on the assessed quality of the assumptions (i.e. the ‘pitch’) and subsequent progress measured on how closely the budget and schedule hew to said plan.
-This isn’t altogether surprising: larger firms are dominated by products that are in H1 and have been for some time—often so long that there is no one who remembers anything different.
+Pointedly, most corporate innovation does not follow the option model.
+Instead, growth funding is approved based on the assessed quality of the assumptions (i.e. the quality of the pitch) and subsequent progress measured on how closely the budget and schedule hew to said plan.
+This isn’t altogether surprising; larger firms are dominated by products that are in H1 and have been for some time – often so long that there is no one who remembers anything different.
 It is, and always has been, about relentless execution, and the same type of careful planning that defines the core products gets applied to new ones.
-So it is that market size is divined, sales are projected, development is outlined—an entire business plan is concocted that, once approved, defines the path to success.
+So it is that market size is divined, sales are projected, development is outlined – an entire business plan is concocted that, once approved, defines the path to success.

-So rather than validate the simplest assumptions, more complex ones are created that—due to their complexity—provide a false sense of security.
+So rather than validate the simplest assumptions, more complex ones are created that – due to their complexity – provide a false sense of security.
 Still, no matter how much we camouflage them as knowledge, assumptions stubbornly remain so until tested against reality.
-And when that reality eventually happens if the outcome is different than expected then culpability inevitably falls not with the plan—after all, the boss approved it—but in a “failure of execution”.
+And when that reality eventually happens if the outcome is different than expected then culpability inevitably falls not with the plan (the boss approved it after all) but in a “failure of execution”.

 Corporate innovation should reject this anti-pattern and instead respect the growth and profit engine exploration phases for what they are: the opportunity to test our assumptions against reality, with the implicit acknowledgement that the answer might be “no, this assumption is incorrect”.
 Employing an option-based model for H3 innovation aligns the funding mechanism to the desired outcome, and provides all the necessary tools (valuation, risk-measurement, metrics, etc.) to support corporate governance.